No Tags Found!

 Amend(0)

-As y0u also know the contribution of 12% of employer and 12% of employee is mandatory and applicable administrative charges are applicable.
+As you also know, the contribution of 12% from both the employer and the employee is mandatory, and applicable administrative charges are also applicable.

 While the entire share of the employee is contributed towards EPF, 8.33% of the employer’s share goes towards EPS.
 The scheme acts as a regular source of income after the employee retires.
-In the present scenario you may consult the PF Enforcement Officer for more clarity but to my knowledge we should not reduce the contribution but entire 12% of the Employers' share has to go to PF for this employee.
-This is what we use to do also in the past on such cases in several organizations.
+In the present scenario, you may consult the PF Enforcement Officer for more clarity, but to my knowledge, we should not reduce the contribution.
+The entire 12% of the employer's share has to go to PF for this employee.
+This is what we used to do in the past in several organizations.

 Take care,